svkazakov/ra-visualizer/README.md

 * pyx
 * pysam

-<b>NB.</b> Python package `pysam` is working only for Linux OS, but for Windows users there are several ways
-how to make everything work.
+**NB.** Python package `pysam` is working only for Linux OS, but for Windows users there are several ways how to make everything work.
 One of them is described in the next section.

 ## For Windows